Arkiea/Project-1-group-B/README.md

 The report utilises the primary python modules (e.g. pandas, numpy, datetime etc).
 To make use of additional Python modules, the team have utilised Python *Dash*; an interactive dashboarding module to better present data that can rival its Business Intelligence counterparts (Tableau, Power BI).
 The use of *fbprohpet*, a time-series forecasting tool was also utilised to broadly predict the direction of specific assets relating to equities and cryptocurrencies.

+## Approach

+To produce the final dashboard, the team conducted a phased approach to preparing the final dashboard output:

+ (1) Data cleaning and preparation: the final dashboard uses data from various different data sources and therefore needed to be prepared accordingly.
+This can be identifed in the *Data Preparation.ipynb* file.

+ (2) Structuring the layout of the dashboard/report: using Python's *Dash* module, the group produced a single page layout to answer separate questions related to a particular piece of analysis.

 ## How the dashboard operates

 The dashboard is operated locally, meaning that accessibility is a challenge given the creators' computers must be running in order to use the tool.